Graphite-Labs/bonkrewards/README.md

 ///     }
 /// }

-// ... after some time, if you need, you can unsubscribe from it await connection.removeProgramAccountChangeListener(subscriptionId);
+// ...Once you're done listening for updates, you can use this code below to unsubscribe. await connection.removeProgramAccountChangeListener(subscriptionId);
 ```